NixOS/nix.dev/source/tutorials/wrap-and-call-a-bash-script.md

 ## Call the executable from a developer shell

-In a developer shell definition, export the path and call the executable inside a `shellHook`:
+In a developer shell definition, export the path to the `hello` package and call the executable inside a `shellHook`:

 ```nix
 devShells.x86_64-linux = {